What is ONDC? India’s Plan to Take on E-Commerce Giants Amazon, Flipkart

 ONDC is incorporated as a private non-profit (Section-8) company to establish the public digital infrastructure needed to expand access to India’s e-commerce ecosystem – pegged as a US$200 billion opportunity by 2027.
 Since ONDC will not be following a platform-centric model, the Indian government hopes it will democratize the country’s online market for all buyers and sellers, irrespective of their size, so that millions of small retailers and mom-and-pop (kirana) stores get an equal opportunity.

 Now in its pilot phase, ONDC has been rolled out in five cities – Delhi NCR, Bengaluru, Bhopal, Shillong, and Coimbatore.
 While operations are presently focused on retail and restaurants and facilitating real-time transactions, the open network will extend to other categories like travel and mobility.
-Based on the pilot exercise and after the network stabilizes, ONDC will be expanded to 100 cities across India by October 2022.
+Based on the pilot exercise and after the network stabilizes, ONDC will be expanded to 100 cities and towns across India by October 2022.
+The goal is to accommodate 30 million sellers and 10 million merchants online.

 India is keen to level the playing field for e-commerce operators and widen the digital market access for millions of small businesses and traders in the country.
 To this end, the government has established the Open Network for Digital Commerce (ONDC) as an alternative to platform aggregators like Amazon and Walmart-owned Flipkart, who have thus far monopolised India’s e-commerce landscape.